ardatan/graphql-tools/website/docs/stitch-type-merging.md

 - `@requires`: directly comparable to type merging's `@computed` directive.
 However, merging is decentralized and may resolve computed fields from any number of services.
 - `@external`: type merging implicitly expects types in each service to only implement the fields they provide.
 - `@provides`: type merging implicitly handles multiple services that implement the same fields, and automatically selects as many requested fields as possible from as few services as possible during each execution cycle.

+See related [handbook example](https://github.com/gmac/schema-stitching-handbook/tree/master/type-merging-interfaces) for a demonstration of federation services used in a stitched gateway.

 ## Type resolvers